Getting Started with Rekor

 5-Minute Tutorial

-This walkthrough creates a workspace, defines a schema, writes records, links them with a relationship, and queries the result.
+This walkthrough creates a database, defines a schema, writes documents, links them with a relationship, and queries the result.

 1. Install and authenticate